tecracer-theinen/chef-web-docs/_vendor/github.com/ianmadd/inspec-aws/docs-chef-io/content/inspec/resources/aws_ec2_dhcp_option.md

 This resource requires either the `dhcp_options_id` or `name` parameter.

-### dhcp_options_id
+`dhcp_options_id`

-The DHCP options ID uniquely identifies the DHCP options set.
+: The DHCP options ID uniquely identifies the DHCP options set.
   This can be passed either as a string or as a `dhcp_options_id: 'value'` key-value entry in a hash.

-### name
+`name`

-The DHCP options name uniquely identifies the DHCP options set.
+: The DHCP options name uniquely identifies the DHCP options set.
   This can be passed as a `name: 'value'` key-value entry in a hash.

 ## Properties